tsuiusi/edinburgh_work/BIO2B/week1notes.md

 Coupled transcription occurs in prokaryotes due to their lack of nuclei so ribosomes can translate mRNA while they're being transcribed.

+## Transcription
+Monocistrionic: mRNA that encodes a single protein product
+Polycistronic: mRNA that encodes multiple proteins; contains the genes for multiple products

+Eukaryotes vs Prokaryotes:
+1. Transcription and translation are uncoupled in eukaryotes
+2. mRNA undergoes processing: 5'end capping, polydenylation, and splicing
+3. Eukaryotic mRNAs are generally monocistronic

+5'end Capping: the process of adding a modified G nucleotide of the pre-RNA molecule, which a) protects the mRNA from degradation b) involved in export of mature mRNA from the nucleus and c) helps initiate protein synthesis by binding to ribosomes.

+Polydenylation: the addition of a long chain of adenine nucleotides (called a poly(A) tail) to the 3'end of the mRNA molecule.
+It enhances the stability of the mRNA, aids in its transport from the nucleus to the cytoplasm, and appears to have a role in initiating protein synthesis.

 ### Genes encoding proteins
 Promoter: sequence upstream of gene/before start codon
 Terminator: sequence downstream of gene/after stop codon